-You cannot plan your carry-in materials at the last moment.
+You cannot plan your bare acts at the last moment.

-You need to have a manageable set of carry-in materials, and practice with them to be able to find answers fast.
-You can further speed this up by using advanced lists and flowcharts.
+You need to have a manageable set of bare acts, and practice with them to be able to find answers fast.
+You can further speed this up by studying beforehand using advanced lists and flowcharts.

-We help you plan the bare acts you need to carry for the exam as one of the first steps when you start preparation.
-You do not need to carry big volumes of commentaries.
+We will help you plan the bare acts you need to carry for the exam as one of the first steps when you start preparation.
+You do not need to carry each and every bare act.

-Also, you will practice all the mocks and practice tests with the same set of carry-in materials so that you build familiarity and can find the answers to the question paper in the exam hall at least three times faster.
+Also, you will practice all the mocks and practice tests with the same set of bare acts so that you build familiarity and can find the answers to the question paper in the exam hall at least three times faster.

 You will also have access to our proprietary Hacksheets for your preparation, which will help you solve memory based questions and clear your basics.